Discovering Joy Through Daily Rituals

 to grow back.
 Each day I send a lot of love to that mint patch.
 And in ways

-I can't explain, I feel those plants encourage me.
+I can't explain, I feel those plants encourage me too.
 The dark, aromatic green

-leaves and faint lavender flowers of mint have qualities I respect.
+leaves and faint lavender flowers of mint have qualities that nurture my spirit.

 One part of me thinks it's foolish to love a verdant perennial that

-dies each winter . . . another doesn't worry because all love
+dies each winter . . . another part thinks its brilliant because many plants

 brave about the way the mint flourishes.
 No single mint plant lasts long,

-yet the colony thrives even under adverse circumstances.
+yet a colony can thrive many generations even under adverse circumstances.

-When I close my eyes before sleeping, sometimes I feel aromatic mint leaves.
+When I close my eyes before sleeping, sometimes I feel aromatic mint leaves surrounding me

 (3) Send love to my "Inner Circle"

 T.S.
-Eliot said that most people have an "inner circle" of friends that they
+Eliot said that most people have an "inner circle" of friends they

 consider important.
 The people in your "inner circle" are